BreakingLead/rayt/README.md

 # RayTracing

-Here is a test project in order to practise Ray Tracing algrithm.
+Here is a test project in order to practise Ray Tracing algorithm.

+## Status
+- [x] Basic Antialias